Lead change in a high-growth industry

 You can take the program either full time (12 months) or part time (24 months).
 With the 12-month full-time option, you’ll complete your studies in one year, expanding your knowledge base and skill set in a concentrated time frame.

 The 24-month part-time option is for those who want to continue working while building their business and technical knowledge.
 By balancing work and study, you’ll be able to apply your new skills immediately to your workplace, and bring technical and leadership challenges from work into classroom discussion.
 This part-time version of the MEL in Integrated Water Management is also an opportunity to build your professional network over two years.
 Students pursuing this option can expect to be on campus for two weekdays each week (approximately 10 hours total).

 In just 12-months/24-months, this master’s degree will:

-- equip you with an understanding of the aquatic environment; how to apply physical, chemical and biological unit operations and processes to water resources; and increase your familiarity with regulatory and environmental frameworks;
+- learn how to apply physical, chemical and biological unit operations and processes to water resources, while also increasing your familiarity with regulatory and environmental frameworks

 - sharpen your technical and analytical skills through a project-based curriculum that covers all stages of the industry value chain and incorporates hands-on learning opportunities

 - study under renowned faculty and industry experts at one of the world’s top 40 universities